gogodojo/bw-coding-exercise/README.md

         * Status 500 and body message "Unable to process your request..." if unsuccessful for any reason.

 ### Design & Implementation Considerations
 * This exercise was well-suited to a Node.js implementation as there are no CPU-intensive blocking operations, the back-end services are asynchronous, the server is ultimately scalable, and the language and frameworks are ubiquitous.
 * The email validation routine is very naive and biased towards delegating email validation to the email service providers (who, ultimately, are probably more likely to statically validate emails much more thoroughly than the caller).
 * Converting an HTML document (email message) to "plain text" is actually a very deep and indefinite problem.
 Converting every possible embedded span, line break, empty element, and so on could potentially involve an extensive/massive transformational rule set.
 I've employed a very rudimentary solution, but there are likely very much improved solutions in the open-source community.
 * This service *should* automatically failover to alternative service providers automatically and *try* to service the end-user's request.
-Implementing this would involve (potentially) traversing a directed graph of failover services until the request was ultimately satisfied or all alternatives were exhausted.
+Implementing this would involve iterating through a set of failover services until the request was ultimately satisfied or all alternatives were exhausted.

 ### Unmentionables
 * Static types (TypeScript, Flow, etc.)